Jump to a tip:

-An ethics investigation will only be successful if the right person conducts it.
+An ethics investigation will only be successful if the right person (or team) conducts it.
 Due to the job’s unique demands, not just anyone can be an investigator, especially an investigator who deals with ethical misconduct.

 For example, the right investigator will know to keep interviews serious and business-like.
-They will agree an interview is no place for jokes, sarcasm or threats, and will understand that behaviors like this harm the validity of the entire investigation.
+They will agree an interview is no place for jokes, sarcasm, or threats, and will understand that behaviors like this harm the validity of the entire investigation.

 The right skillset will also include an understanding of emerging markets for a bribery investigation, or basic forensics for a fraud investigation.